-The Holden University Center of Lakeland Community College allows students to earn a bachelor's or graduate degrees from one of the program's partnering universities while staying close to home.
+The Holden University Center Partnership Program allows students to earn a bachelor's or graduate degrees from one of our partner universities while staying close to home.
 We partner with top colleges and universities across the state of Ohio to provide greateer access to higher education to Lake County and surrounding residents.

-Cleveland State University, Franklin University, Hiram College, John Carroll University, Kent State University, Lake Erie College, The University of Akron, Ursuline College, and Youngstown State University have committed to offering degree programs through the University Center of Lakeland.
+Cleveland State University, Franklin University, Hiram College, John Carroll University, Kent State University, Lake Erie College, Notre Dame College, The University of Akron, Ursuline College, and Youngstown State University have committed to offering degree programs through the partnership program.

 Click here for a list of academic programs.
 Degree programs are subject to change.

-Holden University Center classes are taught by faculty assigned by the partnering university.
+Holden University Center Partnership Program classes are taught by faculty assigned by the partnering university.

-The Holden University Center of Lakeland Community College offers bachelor's completion programs and, in most cases, only upper division (junior and senior) level undergraduate courses.
+The partnership program offers bachelor's completion programs and, in most cases, only upper division (junior and senior) level undergraduate courses.
 Admission requirements vary from institution to institution, but generally include approximately 60 hours of undergraduate coursework and/or the equivalent of an associate degree.
 Lakeland Community College can provide lower division coursework through its associate degree program.
 Contact the Lakeland Community College Counseling Office to inquire about lower level courses.

 Each partner university determines its own tuition and fees.
 Payment is made to the university to which you have registered.
 Deadlines and refunds also vary according to each university's policy.

 To receive more information about the Holden University Center Partnership program, call 440.525.7535, or fill out this simple form.